Inverse Dynamics Trajectory Optimization for Contact-Implicit Model Predictive Control: Introduction

 \section{Introduction}

-Contact is critical for legged locomotion and dexterous manipulation, but most optimization-based controllers assume a fixed contact sequence \cite{wensing2022optimization}.
+Contact is critical for legged locomotion and dexterous manipulation, but most optimization-based controllers assume a fixed contact sequence \citep{wensing2022optimization}.
 Contact-Implicit Trajectory Optimization (CITO) aims to relax this assumption by solving jointly for the contact sequence and a continuous motion.
 A sufficiently performant CITO solver would enable Contact-Implicit Model Predictive Control (CI-MPC), allowing robots to determine contact modes on the fly and perform more complex tasks.

 Despite growing interest in CITO, fast and reliable CI-MPC remains elusive.
-Most existing methods take either a direct approach \cite{posa2013direct, manchester2019contact, winkler2018gait, patel2019contact, moura2022non, wang2023contact, aydinoglu2023consensus,cleac2023fast}, in which decision variables represent state and control at each time step, or a shooting approach \cite{tassa2012synthesis, neunert2017trajectory, carius2018trajectory, chatzinikolaidis2021trajectory,kim2022contact, howell2022trajectory, kong2022hybrid}, where control inputs are the only decision variables.
+Most existing methods take either a direct approach \citep{posa2013direct, manchester2019contact, winkler2018gait, patel2019contact, moura2022non, wang2023contact, aydinoglu2023consensus,cleac2023fast}, in which decision variables represent state and control at each time step, or a shooting approach \citep{tassa2012synthesis, neunert2017trajectory, carius2018trajectory, chatzinikolaidis2021trajectory,kim2022contact, howell2022trajectory, kong2022hybrid}, where control inputs are the only decision variables.
 Both work well for smooth dynamical systems, but struggle to handle contact.
-The large number of additional constraints used to model contact, rank deficiency, and ill conditioning have a large impact on numerics, which degrades robustness, convergence, and ultimately, performance.
+The large number of additional constraints used to model contact, rank deficiency, and ill conditioning have a large impact on numerics.
+Poor numerics in turn degrade robustness, convergence, and performance.
 Other issues include the difficulty of initializing and/or warm-starting variables, locally optimal solutions that do not obey physics, and high sensitivity to problem parameters.
 Much active research focuses on solving these problems.